bloominstituteoftechnology/node-api4-project/README.md

 ## Minimum Viable Product

 Pick any API, could be one of your past projects, and deploy it to `heroku`.
-Once deployed, send the URL to the PM for your group.
+Once deployed, send the URL to the TL for your group.

 ## Stretch Goal